 - Take all your permits, registrations and compliances to City Hall to obtain your Mayor’s Permit.

-Lastly, lay down, relax, perform some yoga and repeat the following mantra ”I wish I’d had someone else do this for me!”
+Lastly, lay down, relax, have a cup of coffee/tea, a beer or a glass of wine, perform some yoga and repeat the following mantra ”I wish I’d had someone else do this for me!”